Tea, Breath, and the Vagus Nerve

 One thoughtful next step

-If this resonated, you may also enjoy exploring sleep and longevity.
-A natural next read is "The Nervous System in Plain Language" — it carries the same thread from a different angle.
+If this resonated, you may also enjoy exploring sleep.
+A natural next read is "The Persian Tea Ritual — A Small Ceremony for a Steady Mind" — it carries the same thread from a different angle.
 Take what feels right; leave the rest for another season.

 Continue